NicolasOmar/typescript-practice/README.md

    - Review of all concepts mentioned above
    - Understanding and implementation a Drag and Drop event (from one point to the other)
    - How to split code using `namespaces` and solve its possible problems with `ES6 modules`
+   - Basic understanding and implementation of `Webpack` (configuration for development and production environments)

 ## Version (currently ![Typescript practice version](https://img.shields.io/github/package-json/v/nicolasomar/typescript-practice?color=success&label=%20&style=flat-square))
 | Number | Meaning |